 Before our engagement begins, we provide you with a detailed pre-engagement questionnaire that provides our team with a complete background on your current environment.
-We also send you pre-recorded VSTS training videos which your teams can use to familiarize themselves with VSTS.
+We also send you pre-recorded Azure DevOps training videos which your teams can use to familiarize themselves with Azure DevOps.
 We then hold a half-day kickoff meeting to validate the background information, assign key responsibilities and align schedules and deliverables.

 **Pulling it All Together with 5 Days of Embedded Support**

-Once VSTS is set up, we work with your team for 5 days to introduce and illustrate effective usage of VSTS, based on your organization and priorities, and based on our experience of successfully implementing VSTS.
+Once Azure DevOps is set up, we work with your team for 5 days to maximize your success.

 Exact effort and cost depends on size of repository and complexity of TFS implementation.